 So for 2017, we’ve decided to create a fun and inspiring journalism experience just for students in grades 6-8.

 Participate in all the fun of MIPA camp while you make new friends with students your own age during MIPA’s Middle School Journalism Experience.
-You’ll learn the basics of how to be a news reporter, including writing, design, photography and video, from Michigan Journalism Hall of Fame member Betsy Rau, a former middle school teacher.
+You’ll learn the basics of how to be a news reporter, including writing, design, photography and video.

 Please note: Middle school students may participate in recreational and educational activities with high school students, under the supervision of our Middle School Journalism Experience instructor and MIPA staff members.
 We make every effort to place middle school students of the same gender together as roommates and in adjacent rooms, and we assign special floor counselors to our middle school participants to provide overnight supervision.